egomezsumma/bootcamp-workshop/Module-05/README.md

 > IMPORTANT: For these exercises, we will make teams of two people.
 Pick someone else from the attendees to be your buddy.

-## Excercise 0 - Push your code to GitHub
+## Exercise 0 - Push your code to GitHub

 First thing is to create a repo in GitHub and push the your source code.
 You can use the folder from the previous exercise.